HonestInsurance/Resources/research/WhitePaper.md

 Consumers are charged their policies subscription fee to compensate Liquidity Providers for providing liquidity by purchasing bonds.
 The following steps are proposed to determine the fee that is charged to every insurance consumer.

-For the purpose of the calculations below the variable BondPayout Amounts is used as an array containing the future bond maturity payouts for each day.
-For example the value stored at BondPayout Amounts {1} describes the bond maturity amount of **all bonds** that are maturing on the day of 1 day into the future (tomorrow).
+For the purpose of the calculations below the variable Bond<sub>Payout Amounts</sub> is used as an array containing the future bond maturity payouts for each day.
+For example the value stored at Bond<sub>Payout Amounts</sub> {1} describes the bond maturity amount of **all bonds** that are maturing on the day of 1 day into the future (tomorrow).

-These calculations are executed 'between' the days (at midnight) and the term _ **tomorrow** _ refers to the day that is about to start while _ **yesterday** _ refers to the day that has just ended.
+These calculations are executed 'between' the days (at midnight) and the term **tomorrow** refers to the day that is about to start while **yesterday** refers to the day that has just ended.

 The calculation of the **tomorrow's** premium undergoes the following steps:

 1. **Average bond maturity payout amounts per day**

-The average bond maturity payout in the future is calculated by dividing the total amount of **all maturing bonds in the future** by _Bond __Maturity Duration_.
-For example a value of 300 for _Bond Payout__ Average per day_ and a value of 90 for _Bond__Maturity Duration_means that over the next 90 days the average value of bonds maturing over the course of a single day is 300.
+The average bond maturity payout in the future is calculated by dividing the total amount of **all maturing bonds in the future** by Bond<sub>Maturity Duration</sub>.
+For example a value of 300 for Bond<sub>Payout Average per day</sub> and a value of 90 for Bond<sub>Maturity Duration</sub> means that over the next 90 days the average value of bonds maturing over the course of a single day is 300.

 <img src="https://github.com/HonestInsurance/Resources/blob/master/research/formulas/ch5-img2.png?raw=true" width="730" style="padding:30px; padding-left:50px">

 2. **Maximum bond payout slope per day**

 Since bond maturity payout amounts are most likely distributed unevenly, the model must take that into account by calculating the maximum 'slope' of the cumulated upcoming bond maturity payouts.
- To do that for every day in the future until the BondMaturity Duration has been reached, the model has to ensure that the balance in the Bond Account remains positive by calculating the accumulated future capital demands.
+ To do that for every day in the future until the Bond<sub>Maturity Duration</sub> has been reached, the model has to ensure that the balance in the Bond Account remains positive by calculating the accumulated future capital demands.

 <img src="https://github.com/HonestInsurance/Resources/blob/master/research/formulas/ch5-img3.png?raw=true" width="888" style="padding:30px; padding-left:50px">

-The **daily demand** in capital to settle all maturing bonds for any given day 'i' in the future is defined as all the sum of bonds that are maturing until that day PLUS a buffer amount that should always be available in the bond account defined as 3 times the Bond PayoutsAverage per day MINUS the current balance of the Bond Account DIVIDED by 'i'.
+The **daily demand** in capital to settle all maturing bonds for any given day 'i' in the future is defined as all the sum of bonds that are maturing until that day PLUS a buffer amount that should always be available in the bond account defined as 3 times the Bond Payouts<sub>Average per day</sub> MINUS the current balance of the Bond Account DIVIDED by 'i'.

-A value of 700 for _Bond Payout_ _Slope_ _{ 8 }_ therefore means that over the course of the next 8 days a minimum of 700 per day has to be charged to ensure **appropriate solvency** of the Bond Account while also accounting for the current balance of the Bond Account.
+A value of 700 for _Bond Payout<sub>Slope</sub> { 8 }_ therefore means that over the course of the next 8 days a minimum of 700 per day has to be charged to ensure **appropriate solvency** of the Bond Account while also accounting for the current balance of the Bond Account.

 3. **Insurance Pool's premium target for tomorrow**